All Episodes

 My plan today that the president enacted costs zero.

-All it did was legalize s w something that's basically a natural right, something protected by the first amendment, which is your right to associate with others.
+All it did was legalize something that's basically a natural right, something protected by the First Amendment, which is your right to associate with others.

-Let me and I agree with you, and I think and you and I have discussed this in the past, and I said at the time I agreed with you, but I still think the Senate and the House need to get their job done as well and and repeal this thing.
+Let me, and I agree with you, and I think, and you and I have discussed this in the past, and I said at the time I agreed with you, but I still think the Senate and the House need to get their job done as well and repeal this thing.

 Let me ask you about this tax bill that's making its way through the House and Senate.

-I'm less confident every day this is gonna get done.
+I'm less confident every day this is going to get done.

-I still have uh strong hope that it will get done, and and I spoke with the president today and with his team, and my the only thing that is uh is something we have to make sure and that I'm concerned about is that the middle class gets a tax cut.
+And I spoke with the President today and with his team, and the only thing that is something we have to make sure and that I'm concerned about is that the middle class gets a tax cut.

-If the upper class get a tax cut and the poor get a tax cut and the middle class gets a tax increase, that's a deal killer, and it's gonna really hurt uh the country, the party.
+If the upper class get a tax cut and the poor get a tax cut and the middle class gets a tax increase, that's a deal killer and it's going to really hurt the country, the party.

-So if you lose two big deductions and you keep the rate the same, there's a danger that those in the middle will be.
+So if you lose two big deductions and you keep the rate the same, there's a danger that those in the middle will have a tax increase.

 You mean state and local income taxes are non-deductible, right?

-If you keep the rate the same and you get rid of the state income tax deduction and the personal exemption deduction, which is four thousand dollars a person, and you keep the rate the same, there is a real danger that a bunch of people in that category are gonna have tax increase.
+If you keep the rate the same and you get rid of the state income tax deduction and the personal exemption deduction, which is $4,000 a person, and you keep the rate the same, there is a real danger that a bunch of people in that category are going to have tax increase.

-The president told me adamantly he's not gonna let it happen.
+The president told me adamantly he's not going to let it happen.

 His people told me not to let it happen.

-But what I'm telling you is Paul Ryan's plan from a year ago did not change the brackets and just got rid of these deductions, and it would have been a significant increase on the middle climate.
+But what I'm telling you is, Paul Ryan's plan from a year ago did not change the brackets and just got rid of these deductions, and it would have been a significant increase on the middle class.

 That's bad for the economy.